 Please refrain from selecting the following answer option(s).
 We are in the process of phasing out these answer options and request that you instead select one of the other answer options as they apply to your measure.
-Please do not select:

-• Surgery: General
+Surgery: General

-[Response Begins] Behavioral Health: Depression [Response Ends]
+Behavioral Health: Depression

-sp.05.
-Check all the non-condition specific measure domain areas that apply to your measure, below.
+sp.
+05. Check all the non-condition specific measure domain areas that apply to your measure, below.

-[Response Begins] Health and Functional Status: Change [Response Ends]
+Health and Functional Status: Change